Current Students (2015-)

 2006.
 Social and linguistic correlates of Spanish-Portuguese bilingualism on the Uruguayan-Brazilian border.
 University of New Mexico PhD.
 Associate professor, Department of Languages and Linguistics, New Mexico State University.

 2005.
 Hiatus resolution between words in New Mexican Spanish: A usage-based account.
 University of New Mexico PhD.
-Assistant professor, Department of Foreign Languages and Literatures, Brigham Young University-Idaho.
+Associate professor, Department of Foreign Languages and Literatures, Brigham Young University-Idaho.

 Mayra Cortes Torres